Could You Foster a Child?

 Example – Have you got a spare bedroom and has your house/flat generally got enough space?

 Example – can you provide your foster child with an environment where they will be safe?

 Example – how will any family members who live with you feel about you becoming a foster carer?

 Example – How will your job, your partner’s job, or both, fit alongside fostering children?

 How Will You Handle the Challenges Ahead?

-If you found this Could You Foster guide helpful, share it on your favourite networks…
+If you found what is foster care helpful, share it with others on your favourite networks…